Biology Student Ambassadors

 When and why did you choose your major(s)/minors?

 Since before I enrolled at UM, I knew I wanted to be a Biology major, as I am fascinated by the way our world works.
-I found my love of the French language and culture while completing my language requirements, and I decided to take on a Chemistry minor once I found my interest in vaccines.
+I chose to apply to the Society and Health minor as a way to prepare myself for a career in Public Health.

 What are your career goals?